JustRedTTG/PGE_Docs/docs/source/math.rst

     math.perspective(point_a, point_b, length)

-Now as far as i remmember, this starts at point_a and goes length distance to point_b.
+This function starts at point_a and goes length distance to point_b.
-Imagine this as the walk function in scrath, the function places itself on point_a and looks toward point_b, it then walks toward point_b for the length of distance given.
+Imagine this as the walk function in scratch, the function places itself on point_a and looks toward point_b, it then walks toward point_b for the length of distance given.

 I hope you understand what i mean, but here is an image to help with what i just explained